umar763465/Android-Native-Sample-Apps/README.md

 Android Native Sample Apps

 A collection of native Android sample applications built using Kotlin and Java.
-This repository is designed for learning and exploring basic Android development concepts, including UI design, activity lifecycle, intents, and simple app logic.
+This repository is intended for learning core Android development concepts and for use as reference projects.

-Table of Contents
+📋 Table of Contents

 Overview

 Technologies Used

 Sample Applications

 Installation

 Usage

 Contributing

 License

-Overview
+🔍 Overview

-This repository contains multiple simple Android apps that demonstrate core features of native Android development.
-Each project can be used as a learning resource or starting point for building more complex applications.
+This repository contains multiple simple Android apps designed to teach and demonstrate key concepts of native Android development.
+Each app focuses on specific functionality such as UI design, activity lifecycle management, intents, input handling, and basic logic.

+These projects serve as learning resources or starting points for more advanced Android applications.

-Technologies Used
+🛠 Technologies Used

-Languages: Kotlin, Java
+Programming Languages: Kotlin, Java

 IDE: Android Studio

 Android SDK: Targeted for Android API level 21+

+Build System: Gradle

-Sample Applications
+📱 Sample Applications
 App Name	Description
-Counter	: A basic counter app demonstrating UI updates and state management.
+Counter	Demonstrates a simple counter with increment/decrement functionality and UI updates.
-ImplicitIntent	: Demonstrates using implicit intents to perform actions like opening a web page or sharing content.
+ImplicitIntent	Shows how to use implicit intents to open web pages, share content, or perform actions with external apps.
-LoginPage	: Simple login screen with input validation and navigation.
+LoginPage	Basic login screen with input validation and activity navigation.
-Quiz	: A basic quiz application showcasing user interaction and logic handling.
+Quiz	Simple quiz app demonstrating user interaction and basic logic handling.
-UnConverter	: Utility app for converting units such as length or temperature.
+UnConverter	Utility app for converting units like length or temperature, showcasing input and output handling.

-Installation
+⚙️ Installation

 Clone the repository

 git clone https://github.com/umar763465/Android-Native-Sample-Apps.git

 Open in Android Studio

 Launch Android Studio.

 Select Open an Existing Project.

 Navigate to the cloned folder and open it.

 Wait for Gradle to sync and build the project.

-Run on Device or Emulator
+Run the apps

 Choose a target device or emulator.

-Run any sample app module from the project.
+Select the app module you want to run and click Run.

-Usage
+🚀 Usage

-Explore each sample app to understand core Android concepts.
+Explore each app to understand Android fundamentals.

-Modify layouts, activities, and logic to experiment with your own features.
+Modify UI layouts, activities, or logic to experiment with new features.

-Use this repository as a reference for learning native Android development.
+Use this repository as a learning reference for building native Android applications.

-Contributing
+🤝 Contributing

 Contributions are welcome!
 You can:

 Add new sample apps

 Improve existing apps

 Fix bugs or enhance documentation

 To contribute:

 Fork the repository

-Create a new branch
+Create a new branch (git checkout -b feature-name)

-Make changes and commit
+Make changes and commit (git commit -m "Add feature")

+Push to the branch (git push origin feature-name)

-Open a pull request
+Open a Pull Request

-License
+📄 License

-This repository is open-source and available under the MIT License.
+This repository is open-source under the MIT License.
 See the LICENSE file for details.